sunilsrikumar/sunilsrikumar.github.io/quotes.md

 > We always need to remember - We are not here to grumble or to complain.
 We are here for something bigger and larger than life.

 > Challenges & roadblocks make leaders more stronger & followers weaker.
 Be the leader & fight till your last breath.
 People should praise even you loose.

+> Comfort & greatness rarely co-exist, need to show poise under pressure if you really want to do something on large scale.